Double Check Headlight Bulb Size and Compatibility Here

 In case you want to use a regular H9 as your H11, you can always remove the tab top on the female side by using a small sharp chisel and a rubber mallet.

-At last, we can come to the conclusion that the H9 bulb has a harder driven filament, no glare cap, higher wattage but also a shorter life.
+At last, we can come to the conclusion that the H9 bulb has a harder-driven filament, no glare cap, and higher wattage but also a shorter life.
 However, it remains a significantly higher output.
 Therefore, it is a significant upgrade you may consider.

 What H9 Bulb Should I Consider?

-If you’re looking for the best H9 bulb on the market and for what ever reason don’t want to use an adaptable H11 Bulb then I would recommend using the?
-HELLA H9 2.0TB High Performance Bulb.
-It’s a top quality brand which I’ve used throughout the past, although it won’t have such a long life as the H11 although it should shine a lot brighter.
+If you’re looking for the best H9 bulb on the market and for whatever reason don’t want to use an adaptable H11 Bulb then I would recommend using the?
+HELLA H9 2.0TB High-Performance Bulb.
+It’s a top-quality brand that I’ve used throughout the past, although it won’t have such a long life as the H11 although it should shine a lot brighter.

 Photo of author